IRCC.com

 Lower immigration leads to lower Canadian population growth: StatCan - CP24

-Statistics Canada has reported that a decline in immigration has contributed to slower population growth in Canada.
-This finding was announced on June 17, 2026, and highlights the significant role that immigration plays in shaping the country's demographic landscape.
+Statistics Canada has reported that Canada's population declined in the first quarter of 2026, with a sharp drop in temporary residents driving the change.
+This finding was released on June 17, 2026, and highlights the significant role that migration plays in shaping the country's demographic landscape.

 This development is particularly important as Canada has historically relied on immigration to bolster its population and workforce.
 In recent years, immigration levels have fluctuated, affecting not only population growth rates but also the economy and social fabric of communities across the nation.
 The current trend marks a notable shift from previous years when Canada experienced robust population increases largely driven by high immigration levels.